Bluetick Coonhound Breed Info, Pics, Personality & Facts

 Exercise 🐕

-These dogs are bred to be distance runners, so they’ll appreciate any and all exercise you can give them.
+Coonhounds are bred to be distance runners, and they’ll appreciate all the exercise you can give them.
 If you don’t give them enough stimulation (about an hour a day), you could start experiencing behavioral problems.

-Mental stimulation is critical as well.
-Instead of handing them a puzzle toy or a stuffed Kong like you would with other breeds, though, you need to tax their noses.
+Mental stimulation is also critical.
+Instead of handing them a puzzle toy or a stuffed Kong like you would with other breeds, you need to challenge their noses.
 Consider hiding food around the house and letting them sniff it out.

 Training 🦮

-In addition to proper training, socialization is key.
-Introduce them to as many people, places, and animals as you can while they’re puppies.
-If you can make them comfortable around smaller animals while they’re young, it will save you grief once they’re fully grown.
+For example, rather than just showing them the treat you’ll use as a reward, let them smell it.
+In addition to proper training, socialization is critical.
+Introduce them to as many people, places, and animals as possible while they’re puppies.
+Making them comfortable around smaller animals while they’re young will save you grief once they’re fully grown.

 Grooming ✂️